gmiller123456/vsop87-multilang/README.md

 ### Current Stauts
 Development has just begun.
 The main version which will be used to produce all other languages has been produced.
 Some scripts to convert to other languages has also been produced.
-Velocity functions have been generated, they need to be added to the tests and results verified.
+Tests to validate correctness against the original VSOP87 have been added and validated.

 # About this Project
 The purpose of this project is to create versions of VSOP87 in many different languages.
 The plan is to generate a initial version in C# truncated to different precisions, then convert the resulting files into other languages.
 This project was inspired by the [Neoprogrammics Source Code Generator Tool](http://www.neoprogrammics.com/vsop87/source_code_generator_tool/).
-The goal of this project is to provide easier to use (readymade source files), include all bodies (e.g. the Moon), are truncated to different accuracy levels, and for more languages.
+The goal of this project is to provide easier to use (readymade source files), include all data (e.g. the Moon and velocities), are truncated to different accuracy levels, and for more languages.
 It will provide tests against the original VSOP87 test data for each programming language to validate correctness, as well as examples to show common useage.